pfac/demo-spring-security/README.md

 * JDBC, through an embedded H2 database.
 Usernames start with `db`.
 * Custom JDBC, through the same embedded H2 database but using completely distinct tables.
 Usernames are replaced with emails ending in `@example.org`.
 * LDAP, through an embedded LDAP server.
 Usernames start with `ldap`.
+* Custom LDAP + JDBC, where authentication is performed using an embedded LDAP server and authorization is loaded from the embedded database.
+Usernames start with `mix`.

 Built-in users: